luismesas/js-capacity-test/README.md

 - Send a pull request with the code fixed.

-There are errors, wich make the application non functional.
+These are the errors which make the application crashes:
 - the application shows an error and doesn't display nothing :(
 - adding a todo cause an error to be thrown in console
 - todo filter is not working :(